Trust breeds safety and respect. If you break someone’s trust, you wreck their sanctuary, lose their respect, and risk the relationship.

 The first rule is to communicate more.
 The more you communicate with people you need in your life, the more trust they have in you and the relationship.

-The second rule is to keep your commitments and expectations clear from the start.
+Keep your commitments and expectations clear.
+They should know exactly what you can or cannot do for them.
 Make yourself available when you’re needed.
 And tell them when you need them.
 Show you are dependable and ask when you need their support.

 Be clear in a way your partner understands you.
 Do not beat around the bush with your communication style.
 But, please, be kind when you do that.